Authored by the expert who managed and guided the team behind the Germany Property Pack

 Do banks lend to foreigners for homes in Frankfurt in 2026?

-As of early 2026, yes, German banks do lend to foreigners for homes in Frankfurt, though the underwriting process is typically stricter than for local borrowers with German income.
+As of 2026, German banks do lend to foreigners for homes in Frankfurt, but approval is much easier with German residency, euro income and a stable employment record.

 You can also read our latest update about mortgage and interest rates in Germany.